-- BRHFH's impact: 25 jobs supported in the Shenandoah Valley (Clarke, Frederick, Shenandoah, and Winchester City), creating \$1,573,346 in wages to the local economy. - For every dollar invested by Habitat for Humanity, \$1.70 is injected into the economy.
+- Our impact, 25 jobs supported in the Shenandoah Valley (Clarke, Frederick, Shenandoah, and Winchester City), creating \$1,573,346 in wages to the local economy. - For every dollar invested by Habitat for Humanity, \$1.70 is injected into the economy.